Our website uses cookies to understand how you navigate our content and to give you the best browsing experience.

 The interviews and conversations I was able to hold also really solidified for me how important it is for leaders to have strong listening and networking skills.
 In my interviews I truly wanted to know and understand the insights I was being given; to be an engaged and responsive listener instead of just following my list of questions.
 After completing these interviews I had a new understanding of why leaders must be good listeners.
 Leaders need to listen to other people’s opinions, ideas and challenges in order to better comprehend and help the people around them.
 Without this project I wouldn’t have been able to get to know people at the hospital as well as I did.
 The people I interviewed have offered me help with applying for jobs, providing references and introductions to other professionals that have mutual interests.
 All of these connections are inherently valuable and as communication and networking have been goals of mine approaching graduation; I am so glad I got to practice these skills.

 The Honors adaption project provided me with the opportunity to grow as a person and as a leader.
-I was able to work on necessary leadership skills such as organisation, networking and listening.
+I was able to work on necessary leadership skills such as organization, networking and listening.
 I’m really happy that I was able to take the time to reflect upon my own opinions and skills, which I should take more time to do so that I can continue to better understand myself in order to become a better leader.
-The Arcadia Honors Program aims to increase my leadership potential,l and I believe this project certainly contributed to achieving that goal.
+The Arcadia Honors Program aims to increase my leadership potential, l and I believe this project certainly contributed to achieving that goal.

 Jessica Unger is a Healthcare Administration major from Royersford, PA.